 "Our visit to Jordan was a Father's Day gift from my kids.
 I don't get to see them often, so it meant a lot to me.
 The book with all the pictures you sent all of us was above and beyond anything you could have done.
-You all are the greatest." - GARY, Wheatland, OK
+You all are the greatest."- GARY, Wheatland, OK from the earth to check on the clouds.
+Our vineyard team looks to the cloud to check on the earth-using their iPads.

 "Every part of our visit was 'over the top' Ein every way - the brilliant tasting, the accommodations, the attention to detail.
 It just doesn't get any better.
-It was also nice seeing John Jordan again - we admire what he has done with the winery since taking over leadership." - NANCY & HANS, Houston, TX PS: Needless to say...we LOVE your wine:-))
+It was also nice seeing John Jordan again - we admire what he has done with the winery since taking over leadership." - NANCY & HANS, Houston, TX

-CLOUD FARMING
+CLOUD FARMING Some viticulturists look up